nidkil/redis-test/README.md

 # Redis test

-This project uses queues to handle actions that must run, but do not need to run immediately.
+This is a test project how to use queues to handle actions that must run, but do not need to run immediately.
 It makes use of the [producer consumer queue pattern](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) with [Node](https://nodejs.org) and [Redis](https://redis.io/).
 The queue is persisted, so that no messages are lost.

+It is also a discovery how to set this up using [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).

 ## Start Redis and Redis Commander